 Double Shaft Sigma Blade Mixers

 The Double Shaft Sigma Blade Mixer consists of two counterrotating blades in a rectangular trough, curved at the bottom to form two half cylinders and a saddle section.
 The blades are either direct driven or driven by means of a belt drive.
-Discharge is accomplished by tilting the bowl to discharge material.
+The bowl tilts for discharge of mixed material.
 Mechanical discharge is used to tilt the small mixers, and hydraulic discharge is used to tilt the larger mixers.

 The sigma blade mixer is capable of mixing either wet or dry materials.
 The working volume of a sigma blade mixer is the volume from the bottom of the trough to the top of the blades.
 Refer to the tables below for capacities and horsepower requirements for our various sigma blade mixers.